Find Affordable College Courses

 Top 10 Best Fine & Studio Arts Bachelor's Degree Schools

-Our 2023 rankings named Southern Methodist University the best school in Texas for fine and studio arts students working on their bachelor’s degree.
+Our analysis found Southern Methodist University to be the best school for fine and studio arts students who want to pursue a bachelor’s degree in Texas.
 Located in the large suburb of Dallas, SMU is a private not-for-profit college with a fairly large student population.

 Fine Arts majors at SMU take out an average of $23,135 in student loans while working on their Bachelor's Degree.

-Full Fine & Studio Arts at Southern Methodist University Report
+Read full report on Fine & Studio Arts at Southern Methodist University

-You’ll be in good company if you decide to attend The University of Texas at Austin.
-It ranked #2 on our 2023 Best Fine & Studio Arts Bachelor’s Degree Schools in Texas list.
-Located in the large city of Austin, UT Austin is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend The University of Texas at Austin.
+The school came in at #2 on this year’s Best Fine & Studio Arts Bachelor’s Degree Schools in Texas list.
+Located in the city of Austin, UT Austin is a public school with a very large student population.

 While working on their Bachelor's Degree, Fine Arts majors at UT Austin accumulate an average of around $22,639 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $435.